csc510-team5/ClassMateBot/docs/Resource/showResourceByTopic.md

 # About $showResourceByTopic

-Command that will enable everyone to get the list of resources for a specific topic.
+A command that will enable everyone to get the list of resources for a specific topic.
 Rather than retrieving all the resources, the user can retrieve a list of resources in a particular topic.

 ## Changes